ocean-tracking-network/biologging_standardization/templates/fields/organismWeightAtDeployment.md

 # Field Name
-Organism weight
+Organism weight at deployment

 ## Definition
-Wass of organism carrying instrument (can be repeated for multiple weight measurements taken, for example, at different times).
+Weight of organism carrying instrument measured at tag deployment.

 ## Format
 numerical in kg